JHRobotics/patcher9x/README.md

 If you want to run a virtual machine without restriction with Windows 98 on AMD Zen 2 and newer (Ryzen 3000+) or Intel Core 11th generation and newer (code names Rocket Lake, Tiger Lake), you probably need this patch.

-## Patch for Windows 95/98 to fix CPU speed limit bug
+## Patch to fix CPU speed limit bug

 Windows 95 and 98 FE (first edition) won't run on any CPU with frequency of ~2GHz and more due to dividing by zero in the CPU speed test.
 The bug is described and located here: https://www.betaarchive.com/forum/viewtopic.php?t=29224